TomekLesniak/docs.pl-pl/docs/framework/wcf/extending/how-to-retrieve-metadata-over-a-non-mex-binding.md

      </bindings>
     ```

-2. <span data-ttu-id="a6bd9-109">W pliku konfiguracji klienta skonfiguruj to samo powiązanie niestandardowe.</span><span class="sxs-lookup"><span data-stu-id="a6bd9-109">In the client configuration file, configure the same custom binding.</span></span> <span data-ttu-id="a6bd9-110">W tym miejscu klient `clientCredentials` definiuje również zachowanie, aby zapewnić certyfikat do użycia do uwierzytelniania w usłudze podczas żądania metadanych z punktu końcowego MEX.</span><span class="sxs-lookup"><span data-stu-id="a6bd9-110">Here the client also defines a `clientCredentials` behavior to provide a certificate to use to authenticate to the service when requesting metadata from the MEX endpoint.</span></span> <span data-ttu-id="a6bd9-111">Korzystając z programu Svcutil.exe, aby zażądać metadanych za pośrednictwem powiązania niestandardowego, należy dodać konfigurację punktu końcowego MEX do pliku konfiguracyjnego dla pliku Svcutil.exe (Svcutil.exe.config), a nazwa konfiguracji punktu końcowego powinna być zgodna ze schematem identyfikatorów URI adresu punktu końcowego MEX, jak pokazano w poniższym kodzie.</span><span class="sxs-lookup"><span data-stu-id="a6bd9-111">When using Svcutil.exe to request metadata over a custom binding, you should add the MEX endpoint configuration to the configuration file for Svcutil.exe (Svcutil.exe.config), and the name of the endpoint configuration should match the URI scheme of the address of the MEX endpoint, as shown in the following code.</span></span>
+2. <span data-ttu-id="c7709-109">W pliku konfiguracji klienta skonfiguruj to samo powiązanie niestandardowe.</span><span class="sxs-lookup"><span data-stu-id="c7709-109">In the client configuration file, configure the same custom binding.</span></span> <span data-ttu-id="c7709-110">W tym miejscu Klient definiuje również `clientCredentials` zachowanie, aby zapewnić certyfikat używany do uwierzytelniania w usłudze podczas żądania metadanych z punktu końcowego MEX.</span><span class="sxs-lookup"><span data-stu-id="c7709-110">Here the client also defines a `clientCredentials` behavior to provide a certificate to use to authenticate to the service when requesting metadata from the MEX endpoint.</span></span> <span data-ttu-id="c7709-111">Podczas używania Svcutil.exe do żądania metadanych za pośrednictwem niestandardowego powiązania należy dodać konfigurację punktu końcowego MEX do pliku konfiguracji dla Svcutil.exe (Svcutil.exe.config), a nazwa konfiguracji punktu końcowego powinna być zgodna ze schematem identyfikatora URI adresu punktu końcowego MEX, jak pokazano w poniższym kodzie.</span><span class="sxs-lookup"><span data-stu-id="c7709-111">When using Svcutil.exe to request metadata over a custom binding, you should add the MEX endpoint configuration to the configuration file for Svcutil.exe (Svcutil.exe.config), and the name of the endpoint configuration should match the URI scheme of the address of the MEX endpoint, as shown in the following code.</span></span>

     ```xml
     <system.serviceModel>